 Changes for advertisers

-To prevent abuse, all EU advertiser will need to be authorized in their country to run ads related to the European Parliamentary Elections.
+To prevent abuse, all EU advertisers will need to be authorized in their country to run ads related to the European Parliamentary Elections.

 Facebook Ads Library